- How does Failsafe use threads?

 - Async executions and retries

-For async executions, async retries, and async fallbacks, you can supply your own
+For async executions, retries, fallbacks, and rate limiter or bulkhead waiting, you can supply your own

 FailsafeExecutor.with() which Failsafe will use.
-If no executor is configured, Failsafe will use the
+If none of these is configured, Failsafe will use the

 Timeout checks are always performed using the